michaeluno/amazon-auto-links/readme.txt

 Still manually searching products and pasting affiliate links?
 What happens if the products get outdated?
 With this plugin, you do not have to worry about it nor trouble to do such repetitive tasks.
 Just pick categories which suit your site and it will automatically display the links of decent products just coming out from Amazon today.

 The links are tagged with your Amazon Associate ID.
-The plugin supports 14 Amazon locales and works even on JavaScript disabled browsers.
+This WordPress plugin supports 14 Amazon locales and works even on JavaScript disabled browsers.
 Insert the ads as widget or place generated shortcode or PHP code where the links should appear.

 If you want to search a specific product, yes, you can do that too.
 If you are good at HTML and CSS coding and know a little about PHP, you can create your own template!
 That means you can design the layout.